 What better way to celebrate spring than through simple yoga poses for children.
 Be a bird, bee, and butterfly!
 Take a walk through your neighborhood or to your local park and look for signs of spring.

-You can follow the suggested yoga sequence below or make up your own poses.
+You can follow the suggested yoga for spring sequence below or make up your own yoga poses.
 The idea is to have the children learn about spring through movement, so encourage their creativity and storytelling.
 You could practice these yoga poses at home, in your classroom, or at the park.
 Simply kick off your shoes and socks, clear some space, and get into action.
 Enjoy spring yoga!

 Yoga for Spring with these ten easy yoga poses for kids:

 1. Sun – Sun Salute or Extended Mountain Pose

 (Stand tall in Mountain Pose, look up, reach your arms up to the sky, and place your palms together.)

 (Stand on one leg, bend your opposite knee, place the sole of your foot on your inner thigh, and balance.
 Sway like a tree in the breeze.)

 3. Bird – Warrior 3 Pose